Round trip 10 days – Nanortalik

 Breakfast included.

-Dinner and lunch packets can be ordered at the hotels.
+Dinner and lunch packets can be ordered at the hotels in Qaqortoq, Nanortalik and Igaliku.

 Difficulty